GRUB TREATMENT FOR A LAWN

 Why do organically treated lawns rarely suffer damage from lawn grubs?

-There are two reasons why lawns that are treated organically by Organo-Lawn almost never suffer from grub infestations.
-The main reason is because Organo-Lawn insists that all their customers water their lawns according to a very specific watering schedule.
+There are two main reasons why lawns treated organically by Organo-Lawn rarely suffer from grub infestations.

-How to Kill Grubs In a Lawn After Damage Has Occurred?
+How to Kill Grubs In a Lawn if an Infestation is Happening?

 If you are one of the unlucky homeowners and your lawn is damaged by grubs, Organo-Lawn recommends a special insecticide treatment called Acelepryn.
 This grub control is not organic but it is on the EPA’s reduced risk list.